Written by Geir Inge Jensen, CISO | 19 January 2021

 Your email security system should be able to:

 Although email spam is more nuisance than menace, it needs to be detected and blocked.
 Links in spam emails may lead users to websites with malware and phishing schemes, which can access and disrupt the receiver’s computer system.
+Also, on satellite networks, the sheer data volume of spam translates to unnecessary bandwidth consumption and, therefore, might represent a substantial cost.

 An effective spam filtering email system must provide the following capabilities: